 - For a solid (wood all the way through) floating floor**, run limits are 15 feet wide and 25 feet long.

-When it comes to floating installations, you should opt for a click-lock floor and a 3-in-1 underlayment for the best results.
+It would help if you opted for a click-lock floor and a 3-in-1 underlayment for floating installations’ best results.

 Bamboo Hardwood Flooring: Eco-friendly, Beautiful, and Affordable